 Course Requirements: Students are required to complete all class activities.
 Attendance is required.
 Quizzes and test may not be made up unless arrangements are made with the instructor prior to class time.
 Emergencies and excused absences will be handled on an individual bases.
-Bring your textbook, USB, and writing tools to class each day.
+A USB flash drive would be helpful but is not necessary if you choose to use some type of cloud storage.

 Grading and Evaluation Criteria: Grades will be determined by total points earned divided by total points possible.
-Tests will comprise 70% of your grade.
 Tests will be both production and objective, i.e. multiple choices, true/false, short answer.
-30% of your grade will be based on daily work.